Theology Network Groups

 Sin According to Jesus

-- Jack O'Grady is a Theology Network Associate Staff Worker at Kings College London.
-He is currently completing a Masters degree in biblical studies at KCL, and serves as the young adults worker at Duke Street Church in Richmond.
+- Jack O'Grady is a former Theology Network Associate Staff Worker at Kings College London, where he is currently completing a PhD in biblical studies.
 View all resources by Jack O'Grady

 'Theology According to Jesus' is a course from Theology Network specifically designed to be used by Theology Network groups over five lunchtime sessions.
 Read the introductory article.
 This is session 3.